albertosottile/darkdetect/README.md

 2. To restart the existing listener; a listener's `.listen()` function may only be re-invoked if a call to `.stop` has returned `True`.

-Warning: `stop(None)` may hang if the listener cannot be interrupted until another theme change is detected.

 ##### Wrapper Function

 The simplest method of using this API is the `darkdetect.listener` function, which takes a callback function as an argument.